iapyeh/sshscript/index.md

 ## Why and Features

-The idea is that many automation tasks are running commands and dealing with outputs on localhost and remote hosts.
-Among these scripts, there are many common routines.
-Eg. making ssh connections, execution and collecting data.
-That's where the SSHScript comes into play.
-The most charming part is that you could directly process the resulting data in Python.
-It then enables you to efficiently build complex data structures and processing flow with object-oriented approaches.
+The idea behind SSHScript is to provide a simple and intuitive way to automate common tasks that involve running commands and dealing with outputs on local and remote hosts.
+SSHScript makes it easy to write scripts that can connect to remote hosts via ssh and execute commands, and it allows you to process the resulting data directly in Python.
+This enables you to build complex data structures and processing flows using an object-oriented approach.

+Some key benefits of using SSHScript include:

-- Easy to script.
-If you know what commands to run and which host to ssh, then you can write your script.
-No extra stuff to learn.
+- Easy to use.
+If you know what commands to run and which host to connect to via ssh, you can write your script without having to learn any extra concepts.

-- Embedding shell commands in Python scripts are intuitive and self-explaining.
-It is good for teamwork and maintenance.
+- Embedding shell commands in Python scripts is intuitive and self-explanatory, making it easy to collaborate and maintain your scripts.

-- Handling execution output or exceptions with Python is easier than shell script.
+- Handling execution outputs and exceptions is easier in Python than it is in shell scripts.

-- Your scripts are powered by tons of Python packages.
+- Your scripts can leverage the vast ecosystem of Python packages.

-- SSHScript supports thread, aka jobs in parallel.
+- SSHScript supports parallel execution of commands using threads.

 ![image](https://user-images.githubusercontent.com/4695577/186998717-ef372f78-daa5-4893-b9e9-2b6b8bff6114.png)